StaiLee/Trivalia/README.md

 7. Update the `DB_DATABASE` value in the `.env` file to your desired database name (e.g., `DB_DATABASE=trivaliadb`).

+8. Create a Stripe Account where you will get your `STRIPE_KEY` and `SECRET_KEY`.
+Update for each the value in the `.env`

-8. Run database migrations:
+9. Run database migrations:
     ```bash
     php artisan migrate
     ```

-9. Finally, start the development server:
+10. Finally, start the development server:
     ```bash
     php artisan serve
     ```